 When considering asking a preceptor for a letter of recommendation, Dr. Fisher states that your performance is the number one indicator to consider.
 If you have performed well throughout your rotation, consider asking for a LoR from your preceptor.

-For more information, feel free to contact Dr. Fisher via Twitter and download his free E-book.
-You can also find more on the Michigan Chapter, Free Market Medicine Association and find Kenneth’s books on his Amazon page or FreedomInHealthcare.org.
+For more information, feel free to contact Dr. Fisher via Twitter.
+You can also find more on the Michigan Chapter, Free Market Medicine Association and find Kenneth’s books on Amazon.